Skip to main content

 Are you Minerals Commission compliant?

-Darikoda is a software product.
-Ilori Streamline Ltd, the company behind Darikoda, is a UK-registered entity (Company No. 16378536) with active Ghana operating presence and works alongside Ghana-registered partner engineering firms where the Minerals and Mining Local Content Regulations require it.
+Darikoda is a software product, built by Darikoda Systems Ltd (registered in Ghana) with Ilori Streamline Ltd (UK, Company No. 16378536) behind it.
+Where the Minerals and Mining Local Content Regulations require it, we work alongside Ghana-registered partner engineering firms.
 The L.I.
 2431 sixth-edition procurement-list framework is part of how we built the product, not an afterthought.

 What if our fleet is mixed-OEM?